 What happens right before a heart attack?

 A heart attack occurs when the blood flow to the heart is blocked due to plaque formation mainly from cholesterol and other substance.
-Eventually the plaque rupturs and forms clot which obstruct the coronary artery.
+Eventually, the plaque ruptures and forms a clot which obstructs the coronary artery.

-- Chest discomfort or pain in the center of the chest which lasts more than few minutes.
+- Chest discomfort or pain in the centre of the chest which lasts more than a few minutes.
 Sometimes it comes and goes as pressure, squeezing, fullness or pain.